amirrezasokhankhosh/PyFed/README.md

 PyFed is mainly based on two classes:

--> FL_Server: which represents the server to which clients communicate in a federated learning problem.
-The __train()__ function of this class handles socket connections and the FL policy.
+- __FL_Server__: which represents the server to which clients communicate in a federated learning problem.
+The __train()__ function of this class handles socket connections and the FL policy. </br>
--> FL_Client: which represents each client in a federated learning network.
+- __FL_Client__: which represents each client in a federated learning network.
 An object of this class handles training procedure any global model on any local data.

 Currently, PyFed is limited to FedAvg as its only federated learning policy; however, we will introduce a broader range of configurations for FL experiments in the coming versions.